 Yoga is my workout of choice.
-The sweat, post-yoga glow, and the subtle soreness that a Vinyasa class provides is high on my list of weekly non-negotiables – next to adding Vital Proteins Collagen Peptides to my diet, of course.
-Besides the always appreciated opportunity to get my zen on, a consistent yoga practice also supports mobility of joints and muscles, as well as increased flexibility.
+The sweat, post-yoga glow, and the subtle soreness that a Vinyasa class provides is high on my list of weekly non-negotiables.
+Other top priorities are teaching yoga and hosting a podcast, The Alchemized Life, as well as adding Vital Proteins® Original Collagen Peptides to my diet (of course).
+Besides the always-appreciated opportunity to get my zen on, a consistent yoga practice supports mobility of joints and muscles, as well as increased flexibility.

-Whether you’re new to yoga or a long-time yogi, these 5 yoga moves will provide you additional strength and toning.
+Whether you're new to yoga or a long-time yogi, flow through this 5-move yoga workout to help build strength and flexibility.

-Start to work through the connective tissue in the shoulders and around the clavicles with cobra pose.
-Bring the tops of the feet onto the mat and lower the legs.
+How to do it: Bring the tops of the feet onto the mat and lower the legs.
 Straighten through the arms as you open the chest towards the top of the mat.
 Shoulders will relax away from the ears and gaze can focus in front of you or towards the sky.

 This pose works through the connective tissue in the shoulders and around the clavicles.